timplay33/mylang/docs/REFACTORING_SUMMARY.md

 ## Overview

-This document summarizes the groundbreaking changes made to improve the readability, consistency, and extendability of the MyLang language implementation.
+This document summarizes the groundbreaking changes made to improve the readability, consistency, and extendability of the MyLang language implementation. **The refactoring has been completed successfully!**

 ## Major Architectural Changes

-### 1. AST Node Classes (AST.py)
+### 1. AST Node Classes (ast.py) ✅ COMPLETED

 **Before**: Tuple-based AST representation